 E 5118(b) = = = = = = = = = = = = = = = = = = = OPEN ENROLLMENT ACT TRANSFERS (continued) If you would like to transfer your child to one of the schools listed above, please contact that school for information about applying for intradistrict open enrollment.
 Information about the performance and academic achievement of each available school is enclosed.
 If you would like to transfer your child to a school in another district, you must contact that school district for information regarding their application procedures and timelines.
 To find a school with a higher API, go to the CDE's website: http://api.cde.ca.gov/reports.
-Parents/guardians are responsible for providing transportation to and from the new school.
+Parents/guardians are responsible for providing transportation to and from the new school. ratents/guardians are responsible for providing transportation to and from the new school.
 We will keep you updated and informed about opportunities to discuss plans for our school.
 If you have questions, need additional information on how you can get involved in our school improvement efforts, or would like to discuss the school's instructional program, please feel free to call me and/or visit the school.
 Sincerely, [Name of Principal]